sunil-gumatimath/TS/README.md

 # TypeScript Course – Learning the Hard Way

-A small, hands-on TypeScript learning project that introduces core language features through four focused lessons.
+A small, hands-on TypeScript learning project that introduces core language features through focused lessons.
 Each file in `src/` represents a step in the learning path.

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v14 or higher; v18+ recommended)
 - npm (or another Node package manager)
-- [Bun](https://bun.sh/) if you want to use the existing `npm start` script
+- Optional: [Bun](https://bun.sh/) if you want to use the existing `npm start` script

 ## Installation